blabla1337/skf-flask/skf/markdown/code_examples/java/4-code_example--Aggregate_user_contol--.md

-Servlet
+// Servlet

-the following code snippet can be used in relation with the following servlet snippet
+//The following code snippet can be used in relation with the following servlet snippet

 public final class AggregateControl extends HttpServlet{